hgreene624/trading_model_builder/docs/EA_Implementation_Audit.md

 # EA Implementation Audit

+## Changelog
+- 2025-10-13: Simplified the holdout scoring path with a normalised holdout policy that logs the resolved weights, gap tolerance, and train-floor guard so tuning stays transparent while reducing configuration friction.
+- 2025-10-11: Introduced a configurable penalty when the training window severely lags the holdout, preventing high-scoring holdout runs with outsized in-sample losses from dominating selections.
+- 2025-10-12: Allow overriding the holdout shortfall penalty via `storage/config/ea_fitness.json` so tuning can be aligned with portfolio risk appetite.
+- 2025-10-10: Holdout-aware fitness now blends test and training scores with a configurable weight and shortfall penalty, so strategies must perform on both windows to rank highly while preserving overall portfolio quality.
+- 2025-10-08: Portfolio EA scoring now prioritizes holdout/test metrics when a test window is supplied, logging both train and test metric payloads so inspector tooling reflects the same numbers used for fitness.
+Legacy callers without a holdout remain unchanged.
+- 2025-10-07: Corrected the μ+λ replacement path to keep mutated offspring and injections in the next population so later generations meaningfully explore the search space.
+- 2025-10-06: Added EAConfig with mutation/elitism controls exposed through the Strategy Adapter UI, including mutation rate/scale, crossover, selection, annealing, and worker knobs.
+Legacy callers that omit `config` continue to use the previous defaults, and the Buy-the-Dip configuration UI has been consolidated into a single section.

 ## 1. Executive Summary
 The platform wires two evolutionary optimizers into the Streamlit research workflow: a multi-symbol portfolio tuner (`evolutionary_search`) that loops through the general trainer/backtest stack with JSONL logging, and a single-symbol helper (`evolve_params`) that powers the legacy tuning page; both reuse the ATR breakout engine and metrics pipeline without modifying strategy code.【F:src/optimization/evolutionary.py†L318-L796】【F:src/tuning/evolve.py†L287-L367】【F:src/models/general_trainer.py†L89-L265】